vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Building-Blocks/03_value-generator.md

 !!! example

-    Accessing to the generator as to a class instance
+    Accessing the generator as a class instance

     ``` typescript
     const generator = new IntegerGenerator({ max: 17 });
-    const value = generator.get();
+    const value = generator.generate();
     ```

 But this is not the only way you can use these generators.
 The Falbricate ecosystem also enables you to